lorranmira/docker/librenms/README.md

 * Once here open the 'config' file in an editor.
 Goto the bottom of the file and replace the text in 'X-Auth-Token:' with the Token

-Oxidized is not setup to source device info from LibreNMS
+Oxidized is now setup to source device info from LibreNMS